 When you are ordering Italian Alder plants for a hedge, we generally recommend that you use plants that are graded at 40/60cms or 60/80cms.
 They are cheaper than large plants, easier to handle and they will establish well in poor conditions.
 Use larger plants when you need a tall hedge quickly, or if you are going to let them grow into trees.
 All our hedge plants are measured by their height in centimetres above the ground (the roots aren't measured).

-Spacing an Italian Alder hedge:
+Spacing an Italian Alder Windbreak:

 General description of Italian Alder plants: